 Retention for Repairs and Defects

-All invoices complete with a Certificate of Completion shall have an agreed percentage of [enter percentage] % deducted from them which shall be held by the College by way of retention as security against any defects in materials and/or workmanship as agreed in the Specification and/or Purchase Order and as detailed in the section titled Retention Deduction Period.
+All invoices complete with a Certificate of Completion shall have an agreed percentage of 2.5 % deducted from them which shall be held by the College by way of retention as security against any defects in materials and/or workmanship as agreed in the Specification and/or Purchase Order and as detailed in the section titled Retention Deduction Period.

 Retention amounts shall only be released on submission of an invoice complete with a Certificate of Final Acceptance duly authorised by the Estates Officer detailing the original stage of the Works and the retention amount being claimed.